SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 ## Live Data Output

-The interface provides real-time monitoring of over 25 engine parameters and driver inputs:
+The interface attempts to provide real-time monitoring of various engine parameters and driver inputs.
+Not all parameters may work on all ECU variants:

 ```
 === Land Rover Td5 ECU Interface ===